Should I pay off my mortgage with my pension?

 Views & insights

-With interest rates on the rise, find out the pros and cons of using your pension tax-free lump sum to pay off your mortgage.
+Discover the pros and cons of of using your pension tax-free lump sum to pay off your mortgage.

 Share